daydemir/senseable-python-template/README.md

 Add a CODE_OF_CONDUCT. [pyOpenSci recommends](https://www.pyopensci.org/python-package-guide/documentation/repository-files/code-of-conduct-file.html#why-you-need-a-code-of-conduct) using the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 Add a CHANGELOG, and update it with new releases.
 More details on good practices at [pyOpenSci](https://www.pyopensci.org/python-package-guide/documentation/repository-files/changelog-file.html#what-does-it-look-like).

+Examples of the above can be found in this repository.

 #### Publishing with Poetry